-Explicit computations (see below) show that up to to six loops in $\phi^6$ theory, it is sufficient to consider only these operators to obtain the leading and subleading-$n$ corrections to $\gamma_{2n}$.
-Moreover, following the reasoning of Ref.~\cite{Bern:2019wie,Cao:2021cdt} one can convince oneself that we can ignore the mixing with $\bar O^{(n)}_{n-2}$.
-At higher loop orders, one needs to take into account operators with higher number of derivatives together with non-trivial mixing with conformal primaries.
+Explicit computations (see below) show that up to six loops in $\phi^6$ theory it is sufficient to consider only these operators to obtain the leading and subleading-$n$ corrections to $\gamma_{2n}$.
+Moreover, following the reasoning of Ref.~\cite{Bern:2019wie,Cao:2021cdt}, one can convince oneself that we can ignore the mixing with $\bar O^{(n)}_{n-2}$.
+At higher loop orders, one needs to take into account operators with a higher number of derivatives along with nontrivial mixing with conformal primaries.

 Rewriting RHS of \eqref{eq:Z_ops_offshell} in terms of $O^{(n)}_n$, $\bar O^{(n)}_{n-2}$, and the EOM-operators $\mathcal{E}^{(n)}$, we obtain

 By comparing \eqref{eq:Z_ops_offshell} and \eqref{eq:Z_ops_phys}